Checkmarx/kics/docs/getting-started.md

 - [Explore KICS commands](commands.md) to see what you can do with KICS.
 - [Explore supported platforms](platforms.md) to see which files you can scan with KICS.
 - [Explore the queries internals](queries.md) for better understanding how KICS works.
+- [Create a new query](creating-queries.md) to learn how to create your own custom queries.
 - [Explore the output results format](results.md) and quickly fix the issues detected.
 - [Contribute](CONTRIBUTING.md) if you want to go the extra mile.